Don’t let adverse weather spoil your day

 2017 saw Storm Dorris bring wet and windy weather in February.
 March was a bit of a rollercoaster, though, swinging between being the 5th warmest March since records began to heavy snow in the latter half of the month.
 Autumn 2017 was certainly no picnic, with Storm Aileen sweeping the UK and Ex-Hurricane Ophelia passing through in October.
 Widespread frost and snow followed.

-Winter 2015/2016 was the mildest winter on record, yet the second wettest.
+Winter 2015/2016 was the mildest winter on record, and the second wettest.
 Though not particularly snowy, heavy rainfall is still more than enough to spoil an outdoor event.

-Wet and windy weather not only puts people off attending (sorry, this isn’t covered!)
-It also poses logistical problems.
+Wet and windy weather not only puts people off attending, it also poses logistical problems.
 Will your equipment get damaged or your food and drink be ruined if there’s heavy rainfall?
 Can guests access your event area if it snows, or there’s increased slip and trip hazards due to rain and debris?
 Ultimately, is it safe for your event to go ahead?

 Whilst you should be prepared for all eventualities, and have additional risk management procedures in place to combat bad weather, it’s never acceptable to press on with an event that could leave your guests in danger.
 It’s responsible to cancel an event if it’s not safe to go ahead.
 For example, there might be a significant chance of flooding or power shortages, increased slip and trip hazards or suppliers not being able to access your event site.

 We wish we could predict the bad weather, but none of us can.
 At least Adverse Weather cover is here to soften the blow if your event really can’t go ahead due to bad autumn weather.

 If you’d like to find out more, please fill out a quick quote form.